 9 - 11 St Andrews Street

-On all pocket money payments, please make sure you quote the student name.
-If your child is studying in two Bell centres, pocket money will be split equally between the centres.
+On all pocket money payments, please make sure you quote your child's full name and student ID which can be found on the booking confirmation.
+If your child is studying in 2 Bell centres, pocket money will be split equally between the centres.

 Please note: Bell does not cover bank charges and exchange rate differences.